Adzz/CV/README.md

   Aspiring software craftsman who never fails to find things he wants to be the best at, and who works hard to try and make this the case.

-## <a name="skills">Skills</a>

-#### Presenting and Public Speaking

-Confident and comfortable presenting to large groups of people, even if I don't know them.
-Most proud of any presentation where I can get a genuine laugh, especially if it's with me, rather than at me.

-- Volunteered to do a lightning talk at [Rails Girls](http://railsgirls.london/) to what turned out to be an audience of over 150 people.
-- Have given a two talks at various meetups.
-One on functional programming ([slides here](http://slides.com/adz/deck-1#/)), the other of which included live coding.
-Where I coded.
-Live.
-- Presented to large and small groups of people at Makers including:
-  - Final project presentations, parts of which can be found on [Twitter](https://twitter.com/makersacademy/status/700746991995899904)
-  - Makerthon presentations to my cohort.
-(Project can be found [here](https://github.com/AlanGabbianelli/WISHD) )

-#### Collaboration

-At Makers Academy we pair programme from day one.
-I am very comfortable working with others effectively.
-Am extremley personable and have extensive practice in doing what's needed to get the best out of a team.

-- Pair programming at Makers Academy to produce a variety of [projects](https://github.com/Adzz)
-- Successfully renovated and rented [my investment property](http://www.spareroom.co.uk/flatshare/hampshire/portsmouth/4632549) on a very tight schedule and budget in a team of just two.
-- As Alumni helper I regularly share knowledge with junior students to help with their learning.
-- Worked and lived with a team of 10 people whilst yachting.
-Produced extremely high standards under constantly changing circumstances.

-#### Fast Learner

-Room for constant improvement and development is what has motivated me in everything I've done so far.
-I'm always looking for new and interesting technologies as well as methods to improve my working practices.

-- Built over 25 small projects in 12 weeks at Makers Academy.
-- Entered yachting with no previous experience and gained a promotion in under a year.

-#### Comfortable in difficult or uncertain cirumstances

-One of the things I enjoy most about web development is that there is always more to learn.
-The consequence of this is that there's always something that you *don't* know.
-Being comfortable with situations like this is a skill I've had good practice with.

-- Working on yachts was nomadic, plans changed frequently if they ever existed.
-Uncertainty was part of the job.
-- Started a property business and successfully increased the value of out first property and rented it out.

 ## <a name="exp">Experience</a>

 #### Surfdome - Surfstich Group